jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

 Please add links to your Homework #2 in this bulleted list. __Find the placeholder created for you and edit that line only, if at all possible.__

-  * FOLLOW THIS EXAMPLE BUT WITH FILENAMING CONVENTION AND HW02 Leah Weber: [source](https://gist.github.com/lweber21/6540819#file-stat545a-2013-hw01_weberlea-r) | [report](http://rpubs.com/lweber21/8425)
+  * FOLLOW THIS EXAMPLE BUT WITH FILENAMING CONVENTION AND HW02
   * attali-dea EDIT HERE
   * baik-jon EDIT HERE
   * bolandnazar-moh EDIT HERE